-There is a high turnover of grassroots leadership in trade unions and community-based organisations in a context where resources for education has diminished.
-The FSSC programme consists of courses which build the capacity of grassroots leaders in trade unions and community organisations.
-The courses are designed to be user-friendly, relevant and practical by IFWEA affiliates who have expertise in these fields.
+The IFWEA Foundation Skills for Social Change (FSSC) certificate programme consists of courses which build the capacity of grassroots leaders in trade unions and community organisations.
+The courses, designed by IFWEA affiliates who have expertise in these fields, are user-friendly, relevant and practical.
 They provide course participants with theoretical and analytical skills to enhance their educational, organising and mobilising roles as grassroots leaders.

 Taking education online

-These courses assist our affiliates to share or jointly design and run courses for grassroots leaders to take on new challenges and priorities facing the labour movement.
-These courses have been piloted by different affiliates to test curricula, methodologies and materials for educating grassroots leaders.
+FSSC courses consist of a combination of online and face-to-face interactions in workshop sessions using IFWEA’s Online Labour Academy (OLA).
+This is a platform where educators and participants can access materials, do assignments and exchange feedback.
+The courses assist our affiliates to share or jointly design and run courses for grassroots leaders, helping them to take on new challenges facing the labour movement.
+The courses have been piloted by different affiliates to test curricula, methodologies and materials.

 The courses are targeted at grassroots leaders to reflect on and enhance knowledge and skills at the foundation level, primarily through interaction and sharing.

 How does the programme work?

 - The duration of each FSSC course is 24 hours.
 Six hours are allocated to practical exercises.
 The course can be taken online with other enrolled participants or run in a face-to- face session with participants in the same location

 - The flexibility of the course is that it can be run over a time span convenient to the participants.
 It can be run in any language as the course is online and much of the text can be translated by simply using Google translate